Importance of GAP Analysis in ERP Implementation | Steps to be followed to perform effective GAP Analysis

 In Today’s competitive world, all organizations need to optimize their operations to improve their efficiency and maximize business productivity.
-The implementation of an ERP system is an essential step for the growth of any organization.
+Implementing an ERP system is an essential step for the growth of any organization.
 Keeping data across various spreadsheets and files become tedious when the organization grows.
-Also, since the manual systems results in lot of inaccuracies and increased time consumption, organizations are intending to implement a software system solution and there comes an ERP software.
-An ERP system can streamline and automate the entire process of an organization or business, there by a complete visibility into the core business can be achieved.
+Also, since manual systems result in a lot of inaccuracies and increased time consumption, organizations are intending to implement a software system solution, and there comes ERP software.
+An ERP system can streamline and automate the entire process of an organization or business, and complete visibility into the core business can be achieved.

-When you are planning for an ERP Implementation, GAP Analysis is a must, and a key process to be followed and is an indispensable part of the whole implementation process.
-It helps to take a close look into the ERP software that you are planning to use, which results in identifying the best suitable ERP software tool that is aligned as per your business process.
+When you are planning for an ERP Implementation, GAP Analysis is a must, a key process to be followed, and an indispensable part of the whole implementation process.
+It helps to inspect the ERP software that you are planning to use, which results in identifying the best suitable ERP software tool that is aligned with your business process.

 Steps to be followed to perform effective GAP Analysis